jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3j.md

 - New Jersey
 - the four governments of New England, etc.

-85 The sugar colonies export more to Great Britain than they import British goods. <!-- , the value of exports to Great Britain is much greater than the value of all the goods imported. -->
+{{< s v="85" >}} The sugar colonies export more to Great Britain than they import British goods. <!-- , the value of exports to Great Britain is much greater than the value of all the goods imported. -->

 Great Britain would need to send a lot of money annually to the sugar colonies if their sugar and rum were all bought with money in those colonies.
 - This would cause politicians to see the West Indies trade as extremely disadvantageous.

 But this does not happen because many of the large sugar plantation owners<!--  proprietors --> reside in Great Britain.